AdobeDocs/workfront.en/help/quicksilver/planning/general/planning-overview.md

 ## Additional resources for Workfront Planning

-* [Adobe Workfront Planning: article index](/help/quicksilver/planning/planning-information.md): An index with all articles that contain documentation about Workfront Planning, grouped by area of interest.
+* [Adobe Workfront Planning: article index](/help/quicksilver/planning/planning-information.md): An index of all articles that contain documentation about Workfront Planning, grouped by area of interest.
 * [Adobe Workfront Planning AI Assistant overview](/help/quicksilver/planning/general/planning-ai-assistant-overview.md): With the Workfront AI Assistant for Planning you can search for records, or create, update, and delete records by using commands and letting the assistant do the work for you.
     <!--
     >[!NOTE]